getter-tech/junior-code-test/README.md

 #### Once you're done
-Just reply to the email with your forked repo - good luck!
+Just reply to the email with your repo link - good luck!
+If get stuck or find something too difficult, just skip it and let us know in the email.

  <br />
  <br />